 If you book accommodation with no refund for a week then you exposing yourself to being given a less than desirable room.
 Of course some hotel owners will give you a nice room but many will save the nicer rooms for walk in guests.

-If I am heading somewhere that’s likely to be very hard to find accommodation e.g. Bali in August or Bangkok over Chinese New Year then I will often book the first night, maybe more under exceptional circumstances.
+If I am heading somewhere that’s likely to be very hard to find accommodation e.g. cheap Bali rooms in August or Bangkok over Chinese New Year then I will often book the first night, maybe more under exceptional circumstances.

 I figure that whatever the room is like I can put up with it for a night knowing I can change rooms in the morning if it’s not great.
 If I cannot change rooms then I’d walk away and find somewhere else.